haq/ample/README.md

     @Override
     public void onEnable() {
-        new Ample(this) // passing in java plugin, so it can get plugin name .register(this); // all objects to register must be passed in at this time }
+        new Ample(this) // passing in java plugin, so it can get plugin name .register(this); // the objects that contain the command annotated methods }

 }